-Carpets can become flooded for many reasons; heavy rains, hurricanes or sewer backups.
-The majority of wet carpets, however, come from a broken pipe or busted hose to the dishwasher.
-Carpets damaged by clean water are difficult to restore, but contamination by mud, silt, sewage, and mildew can compound the problem.
+Carpets damaged by clean water are difficult to restore, but contamination by mud, silt, sewage, and mildew can compound the issue.
 Even clean water can bring its own set of problems.

-The boggest concern with wet carpets is one of health.
-A wet or damp carpet is bound to contain mold and other respiratory contaminants.
-This may cause breathing difficulties for anyone in the building, especially young children.
-Also a carpet that remains wet for a period of time can start to deteriorate quicker.
+Health is the biggest concern with wet carpets.
+A wet or damp carpet is bound to contain mold and other respiratory contaminants which can cause breathing difficulty for anyone in the building, especially young children.
+Carpets that remain wet may deteriorate faster.

-Large damage restorations are generally better left to the professional, however, simple clean-water restoration can be tackled by homeowners if the proper steps are taken.
+Large-damage restorations are generally better left to professionals, but simple clean-water restoration can be successfully tackled by homeowners if the proper steps are taken.

-Water removal equipment, such as wet/dry vacuums, carpet extractors, sump pumps, and flood pumps may be needed to remove water from flooded areas.
+Water-removal equipment, such as wet/dry vacuums, carpet extractors, sump pumps, and flood pumps may be needed to remove water from flooded areas.
 Once the water is removed, the carpet must be dried using air blowers and dehumidifiers.
-Finally the carpet must be cleaned using a carpet cleaner such as a hot water extraction machine.
-Various chemicals such as spot and stain removers, deoderizers, defoamers, and shampoos should be used.
+Finally, the carpet must be cleaned using a carpet cleaner such as a hot water extraction machine.
+Various chemicals such as spot and stain removers, deodorizers, defoamers, and shampoos should be used.

-Before water can be removed. all furniture must be lifted onto aluminum foil, small pieces of plastic or styrofoam, or removed from the room to prevent permanent staining.
+Before water can be removed, all furniture must be either lifted and placed onto aluminum foil or small pieces of plastic or styrofoam, or removed from the room to prevent permanent staining.

-Next remove as much water as possible to stop the water from further migrating throughout the structure.
+Next, remove as much water as possible to stop it from further migrating throughout the structure.

-Once the pad is removed extract any standing water that might be left.
-Apply a biocide to the subfloor and the backing of the carpet.
-Place an air dryer below the carpet in one corner and staple the carpet aroung the unit to keep the carpet from flopping.
+Once the pad is removed extract any standing water remaining.
+Apply a biocide to the subfloor and the carpet backing.
+Place an air dryer below the carpet in one corner and staple the carpet around the unit to keep the carpet from flopping.
 At the opposite end of the room leave a small portion of the carpet unattached so excess air can escape.
 Don’t forget to attach the carpet around the perimeter of the room.

-At this point, the air mover os causing evaporation releasing moisture into the air, A dehumidifier is needed to remove the moisture from the air.
-Using this procedure the carpet and subfloor will be dry in 24 hours.
+At this point, the air mover will trigger evaporation releasing moisture into the air.
+A dehumidifier is required to remove the moisture.

-Once the carpet is dry, reinstall new padding and the carpet, and then clean thoroughly.
-Most carpet cleaners have the instructions on the side of the machine.
-Just follow the directions.
+Once the carpet is dry, reinstall new padding and replace the dried carpet, and then clean thoroughly with a carpet cleaner.